-Shorin Ryu Karate Skydiving Soaring Club Green Splash

-Hapkido

-Judo

-Kendo MSU

-Kendo Spartan

-Kung-Fu & Tai Chi

-Lacrosse (men and

-women)

-MSU Karate

-Orchesis

-Spartan Ski Club

-Tae Kwon Do Karate

-Tai Chi

-Water Ski

-Volleyball

-Water Polo (men and

-women)

-Weightlifting

-Yoga
+Kendo MSU Kendo Spartan Kung-Fu & Tai Chi Lacrosse (men and women) MSU Karate Water Ski Volleyball (men and women) Water Polo (men and women) Weightlifting Yoga

 OTHER ON-CAMPUS RECREATIONAL OPPORTUNITIES

 In addition to the sports already mentioned, a number of other activities are available on the campus and in the Greater Lansing community.
 For locations of community facilities, see the Yellow Pages or the "Community Profile" pages of the Lansing telephone directory.